zachakbar/Dark-Mode/readme.txt

 As some plugins make use of custom stylesheets, you can use the `doing_dark_mode` action hook to include a custom stylesheet that supports Dark Mode for your own plugin interfaces when it's enabled.
 Alternatively you can use the `dark_mode_css` filter hook to change the Dark Mode stylesheet for your own version if you'd prefer.

+= Translators =

+Whilst Dark Mode has been translated into a few different languages already, we need your help!
+If you have just five minutes to spare, please consider [translating Dark Mode](https://translate.wordpress.org/projects/wp-plugins/dark-mode) into your language today.

 == Installation ==

-1. Upload the package to the `wp-content/plugins` directory.
+1. Upload the plugin package to the plugins directory.
 2. Login to the dashboard and activate the plugin.
 3. Go to your profile and enable Dark Mode.